-The main lounge, used for pre- and post-dinner drinks, alternative dining, and nightly entertainment, is located just forward of the reception desk.
+The main lounge, used for pre- and post-dinner drinks, alternative dining and nightly entertainment, is located just forward of the reception desk.
 With its panoramic windows, it's bright and airy, despite darker furnishings of brown faux wood and chairs upholstered in deep red and gray.
 Various couches are also scattered about, boasting either red vinyl or stripes of red, black and gray chenille.

-Avalon Visionary Public Rooms
+Avalon Visionary Services

 A first-aid kit is available at the ship's front desk, but there are no medical facilities onboard.
 Because river cruises sail so close to land, qualified medical professionals are only a phone call away in case of an emergency.

 Self-service laundry facilities are not offered to passengers, but cleaning and pressing services are available for a fee.
 Prices for pressing range from €3 for a shirt or blouse to €8 for a suit or dress, and dry cleaning is priced from €1 for a handkerchief to €6 for a skirt or slacks.